laurence79/autodep/README.md

 # ts-ioc

-An opinionated Inversion of Control container for typescript.
+An opinionated Inversion-of-Control container for typescript.

 Heavily inspired by Microsoft's [tsyringe](https://github.com/microsoft/tsyringe) and [unity](https://github.com/unitycontainer/unity).
 But with some different choices.

+**Key features**
+- Supports abstract base classes as an alternative to interfaces.
+- Supports the modern `Symbol.disposable` (and `Symbol.asyncDisposable`) approach to disposables.
+- Singletons are "owned" by the container they are registered with, not the container that resolves them.

 ## Getting started